sebapersson/PEtab.jl/docs/src/parameter_estimation/wrap.md

 parameter estimation.
-While PEtab.jl provides high-level functions for single-start estimation ([`calibrate`](@ref)) and multi-start estimation ([`calibrate_multistart`](@ref)), direct use can be useful for unsupported optimization packages or custom workflows.
+While PEtab.jl provides high-level functions for single-start estimation ([`calibrate`](@ref)) and multi-start estimation ([`calibrate_multistart`](@ref)), direct use can be useful for unsupported optimization packages and/or custom workflows.

-This tutorial demonstrates this approach using the `IPNewton` method from [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl).
+This tutorial demonstrates how to use the `IPNewton` method from [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) directly via a `PEtabODEProblem`.
 As a running example, the Michaelis–Menten model from the [starting tutorial](@ref tutorial) is used.

 ```@example 1
 using Catalyst, PEtab